apache/pekko-samples/pekko-sample-distributed-data-java/README.md

 - Replicated Cache
 - Replicated Metrics

-**Pekko Distributed Data** is useful when you need to share data between nodes in an Pekko Cluster.
+**Apache Pekko Distributed Data** is useful when you need to share data between nodes in a Pekko Cluster.
 The data is accessed with an actor providing a key-value store like API.
 The keys are unique identifiers with type information of the data values.
 The values are _Conflict Free Replicated Data Types_ (CRDTs).

 All data entries are spread to all nodes, or nodes with a certain role, in the cluster via direct replication and gossip based dissemination.
 You have fine grained control of the consistency level for reads and writes.